-- 350 have demonstrated mechanisms for tropospheric warming to influence the stratospheric EPFD and residual circulation (e.g., Shepherd and McLandress, 2011), but the mechanism through which the rapid adjustment acts on EPFD in the upper stratosphere is less well understood.
-The radiative cooling in the stratosphere due to increased CO2 is relatively uniform in latitude (Fels et al., 1980), so we do not expect large direct changes in zonal wind through thermal wind balance.
-However, the temperature response to CO2 represents a weakening of the vertical temperature gradient, particularly in the upper - 355 stratosphere where the cooling is larger.
-The characteristics for wave propagation and refraction can be quantified using a measure of refractive index (e.g., Matsuno, 1970) that is dependent on the Brunt-Väisälä frequency ($N^2 = g/\theta(d\theta/dz)$).
-Hence, we hypothesise that the changes in background temperature structure due to the CO2 radiative effects alter the propagation of Rossby waves, particularly in the upper stratosphere, and this leads to the changes in EPFD shown in Figures 7 and 8.
+thermal wind balance.
+However, the temperature response to CO2 represents a weakening of the vertical temperature gradient, particularly in the upper stratosphere where the cooling is larger.
+The characteristics for wave propagation and refraction can be quantified using a measure of refractive index (e.g. Matsuno, 1970) that is dependent on the Brunt-Väisälä frequency ( $N^2 = g/\theta (d\theta/dz)$ ).
+Hence, we hypothesize that the changes in background temperature structure due to the CO2 radiative effects alter the propagation of Rossby waves, particularly in the upper stratosphere, and this leads to the changes in EPFD shown in Figs. 7 and 8.

 The anomalous residual circulation is driven by both resolved and parameterized wave forcing.
-The seasonal parameterized

-- 360 wave forcing (NOGWD and OGWD) anomalies are shown in the Supplementary Information (Figures S3-S4 for DJF and Figures S5-S6 for JJA).
-The peak changes in parameterized wave forcing are smaller than the anomalous resolved wave forcing by around a factor of two.
+The seasonal parameterized wave forcing (NOGWD and OGWD) anomalies are shown in Figs. S3 and S4 for DJF and Figs. S5 and S6 for JJA.
+The peak changes in parameterized wave forcing are smaller than the anomalous resolved wave forcing by around a factor of 2.
 The anomalous NOGWD is mainly in the upper stratosphere and comes from the uniform SST warming.
-There is anomalous OGWD (Figs. S4 and S6) in the winter hemispheres near the edge of the polar vortex, which has comparable contributions from the rapid adjustment and the uniform SST warming. - We now quantify the contributions of the different wave types to the anomalous mass circulation in the lower and upper stratosphere.
-Figures 9 and 10 show latitudinal profiles of the annual-mean mass streamfunction anomalies in each experiment at 70 hPa and 10 hPa, respectively, along with the DCP inferred contributions from the resolved and parameterized components of the wave forcing.
-The DCP calculation for the total wave forcing underestimates the directly calculated maximum streamfunction anomaly in the model by around 20%. - 370 In the lower stratosphere at 70 hPa, the estimated streamfunction anomalies from the total wave forcing in the full 4×CO2 experiment come mainly (>80%) from the resolved wave forcing (Fig. 9a), with a smaller and more homogeneous contribution from the parameterized wave drag.
+There is anomalous OGWD (Figs. S4 and S6) in the winter hemispheres near the edge of the polar vortex, which has comparable contributions from the rapid adjustment and the uniform SST warming.

+We now quantify the contributions of the different wave types to the anomalous mass circulation in the lower and upper stratosphere.
+Figures 9 and 10 show latitudinal profiles of the annual-mean mass streamfunction anomalies in each experiment at 70 and 10 hPa, respectively, along with the DCP inferred contributions from the resolved and parameterized components of the wave forcing.
+The DCP calculation for the total wave forcing underestimates the directly calculated maximum streamfunction anomaly in the model by around 20 %.

+Figure 8.
+As in Fig. 7, but for the JJA season.

+In the lower stratosphere at 70 hPa, the estimated streamfunction anomalies from the total wave forcing in the full $4 \times CO_2$ experiment come mainly (> 80 %) from the resolved wave forcing (Fig. 9a), with a smaller and more homogeneous contribution from the parameterized wave drag.
 The resolved wave forcing explains almost all of the DCP estimated response in the rapid adjustment experiment (Fig. 9b) and most of it in the uniform SST warming (Fig. 9c) case.
 The component that contributes the smallest increase in streamfunction at 70 hPa, the SST pattern experiment (Fig. 8d), shows roughly equal contributions from parameterized and resolved wave forcing.
-The overall dominance of the resolved wave forcing for the strengthened BDC in the lower stratosphere is consistent with the larger changes in resolved wave drag in this region (Figures 7 and 8) compared to the parameterized wave forcing changes in this region (Figures S3-S6).
+The overall dominance of the resolved wave forcing for the strengthened BDC in the lower stratosphere is consistent with the larger changes in resolved wave drag in this region (Figs. 7 and 8) compared to the parameterized wave forcing changes in this region (Figs. S3-S6).

-In the upper stratosphere (10 hPa), the full 4×CO2 experiment shows contributions to the enhanced streamfunction from both resolved and parameterized wave forcing (Fig. 10a).
-In the NH, the EPFD contribution explains around two thirds of the

-380 total DCP estimated streamfunction anomalies and GWD around one third.
-The positive NH streamfunction anomaly from EPFD poleward of 30°N comes from both the rapid adjustment (Fig. 10b) and the uniform SST warming (Fig. 10c).
+In the upper stratosphere (10 hPa), the full $4 \times CO_2$ experiment shows contributions to the enhanced streamfunction from both resolved and parameterized wave forcing (Fig. 10a).
+In the NH, the EPFD contribution explains around two-thirds of the total DCP estimated streamfunction anomalies and GWD around one-third.
+The positive NH streamfunction anomaly from EPFD poleward of 30° N comes from both the rapid adjustment (Fig. 10b) and the uniform SST warming (Fig. 10c).
 In contrast, the positive streamfunction anomaly in the upper stratosphere from parameterized wave drag comes mainly from the uniform SST warming (Fig. 10c).